Performances every hour from 1pm – 4pm, 6pm – 9pm

 Book your ticket back to 1989 to share in an experience that shaped a generation; to feel the anticipation, the trepidation, the excitement, and the euphoria, that was Acid House.

-- The VR experience runs for approximately 30 minutes (not including the welcome briefing); please arrive at least 10 minutes before the start of your session and allow for up-to an hour from start-to-finish.
+Running time: The VR experience lasts approximately 30 minutes.
+Please arrive at least 10 minutes before the start of your session and allow for up to an hour from start to finish.

 In Pursuit of Repetitive Beats is produced by BPM XR LTD and East City Films.
 Supported by the BFI, awarding National Lottery Funding, and Coventry City of Culture Trust.

 Virtual Reality (VR) is the use of computer technology to create a simulated world.
 Guests wear a headset with integrated over the ear headphones.

 The whole experience takes place in an installation space in which visitors wear a VR headset; during the experience you will move around in the space wearing the headset, engaging with virtual and physical/sensory experiences.
 This has been designed to feel safe, and to be as intuitive, enjoyable, and accessible as possible for everyone.

 DO I NEED TO BOOK?